 What are you willing to tell us about your actual time in the sex industry?

 I worked for two and a half years in different aspects of the industry.
 In terms of who I’m speaking for, I think it’s important to stress I was never a sex worker– but I worked with and in collaboration with sex workers, specifically outcall escorts.
 I came into the business thinking I was already jaded, but the reality of the lives sex workers lead showed me that I was actually naïve.
 It was way rougher than even my most paranoid imagination.
 At the same time, sex workers themselves are great company.
 I would say, and this is for me a rare generalization, that they’re people I actively enjoy spending time around.
 I also think sex work in a lot of ways is capitalism and commerce stripped down to its absolute fundamentals.
 Year by year, more and more work becomes absorbed into the service economy, and sex work is as basic as the exchange gets.
 It’s at the root of most service jobs; its simplicity is profound.
 It’s protean in that when you spend time in the sex industry, you start to see everything else as just a metaphor for sex work–or sex work looks like a metaphor for everything else.
-It provides a very compelling lens through which to see most jobs and even most human interactions, but it’s not a pleasant view.
+It provides a very compelling lens through which to see most jobs and even most human interactions, whether or not someone finds it a pleasant view.

 Personally, I am not intrigued by social media, and so do not enjoy when people make it a central question or central character in any form of entertainment—not to mention when newscasters quote tweets and shit.
 I find reading about the internet tedious as hell.
 For that reason, I was impressed how you managed to make social media an interesting part of Fuck or Swim, especially in terms of PJ’s girlfriend.